daniellima338/Ways/README.md

 <a></a>
 #### Structure
-I have chosen to use [Bootstrap](https://getbootstrap.com/) to create an overall structure for my website.
+The website structure is built with [Bootstrap](https://getbootstrap.com/).
-Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
+Bootstrap provides content for both CSS and JavaScript, as functionality with both is important.
 As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.
+This also go hand in hand with the target group of Ways, who are young people.
+They will most likely be using mobiles rather than desktop.

 [Back to Top](#table-of-contents)